Skip to Main Content

-CommonSpirit supports National Physician Suicide Awareness Day, which encourages action to better support physician and Advance Practice Provider mental health and well-being
+CommonSpirit supports National Physician Suicide Awareness Day, which encourages better support physician and Advance Practice Provider mental health and well-being.

 Chicago, Ill.—September 14, 2022—CommonSpirit Health today signed on as a supporting organization of National Physician Suicide Awareness Day (NPSA Day), recognized on Sept.
 17. This endorsement represents CommonSpirit’s commitment to the well-being of its physicians and advanced practice providers (APPs) as well as the organization’s support and advocacy for an environment where physicians and APPs no longer think burnout, depression, or suicidal thoughts are something they must overcome by themselves.